ErikBlomsterberg/coloring_les_mis/README.md

 'data/multilayer_social_networks' contains various multilayer social networks derived from 'data/ttn_nets/mttn.txt'.

 'srt_to_csv_and_more.ipynd' contains the code that was used for constructing the Les Misérables(1998) dataset.
-(OBS! needs an SRT-file to run and adjusting paths)
+(OBS! needs an SRT-file to run and adjustment of paths)

 Notebooks other than 'srt_to_csv_and_more.ipynd' contains the code that was used to create the different networks.